RedHatInsights/insights-upload/README.md

   S3 bucket, and puts a message on the `available` queue notifying services that a new upload is available
   - If the validation fails, the upload service puts the payload on a rejected S3 bucket.
-This is available for diagnosis later in the even it is needed.
+This is available for diagnosis later in the event it is needed.

 The key here for most services is to understand that in order to be notified of new, validated payloads, they **must** subscribe to the `available` topic on the message